The Amtrak Experience

 In summary, I loved this train journey: the whole experience; the views were stunning; the camaraderie of the passengers really enjoyable; and watching places and time go by whilst having a beer.

-Amtrak California Zephyr you provided a fantastic way to see so much of this country and we looked forward to moving on, in our own with 4 wheels.
+Amtrak California Zephyr provided a fantastic way to see so much of this country and we looked forward to moving on, with our own 4 wheels.

 We pulled into Salt Lake City at around 10pm, ordered an Uber taxi and made our way to our hotel for a much needed night in a bed!